Stand Up Against the Asphalt Plant Proposed for East Flat Rock!

-Take action today and submit your comments to the Henderson County Planning Board in opposition to the rezoning to allow construction of a dangerous and unnecessary asphalt plant in East Flat Rock.
+Take action today and submit your comments to the Henderson County Board of Commissioners in opposition to rezoning that would allow the construction of a dangerous and unnecessary asphalt plant in East Flat Rock.

 SE Asphalt wants to build an industrial asphalt plant at the intersection of Spartanburg Highway (US-176) and US-25, across the street from a low-income mobile home park and surrounded by hundreds of single family homes, small farms, and the Green River Game Lands.
 The site drains directly to Laurel Creek, which flows into the Green River.

 The developer has applied for conditional rezoning for 6.5 acres to a conditional district to construct the new asphalt plant.
 MountainTrue’s Green Riverkeeper and hundreds of local residents oppose this rezoning and the construction of the new asphalt plant because: